 Steps to Take During this Stage:

-1. Use in-app messages to communicate with users within 28 days of them downloading the app–an effort that can boost user retention from 61% to 74%.
+1. Use in-app messages to communicate with customers within 28 days of downloading the app–an effort that can boost customer retention from 61% to 74%.
 Talk about how your app aligns with their needs and makes their life easier.
 Other talking points can be centered around warnings about app issues, version upgrades, new feature rollouts, upcoming deals, and so on.

-2. Track your power users based on how they’re using your app and gather real-time feedback as to what they’re liking and not liking about the app.
+2. Track your power customers based on how they use your app and gather real-time feedback on what they like and do not like about the app.

 1. Make sure to segment your audience when sending in-app messages so that they receive personalized and contextual content.

-1. Encourage your highly engaged, power users to provide authentic and honest feedback.
+1. Encourage highly engaged, influential customers to provide authentic and honest feedback.

-2. If you want to increase the volume of quality organic installs, engage in a “burst campaign”–which involves aggressively promoting your app through paid media exposure over a short period of time – usually between 24 and 72 hours.
+2. If you want to increase the volume of quality organic installs, engage in a “burst campaign,”–which involves aggressively promoting your app through paid media exposure over a short period – usually between 24 and 72 hours.

-3. Go the Dropbox way and draft a killer referral campaign that offers users rewards/benefits in exchange for every referral they bring in.
-In the beginning, provide your app for free to boost user engagement.
+3. Go the Dropbox way and draft a killer referral campaign that offers customers rewards/benefits in exchange for every referral they bring in.
+In the beginning, provide your app for free to boost customer engagement.

-4. Make sure to track your app’s performance, traffic, and downloads by defining key KPIs such as daily active users (DAUs), churn rate, time in-app, session interval and length, and cost per acquisition, to name a few.
+4. Analyze your app’s performance, traffic, and downloads by defining key KPIs such as daily active customers (DAUs), churn rate, time in-app, session interval and length, and cost per acquisition.

 5. Don’t over-promise or falsely advertise your app’s capabilities, and ensure that your messaging remains consistent.

-The ultimate goal of your android app marketing campaign should be to encourage repeat engagement and, more importantly, convert your app users into lifelong, self-confessed brand advocates.
-This where knowing how to correctly market your android app can pay off huge dividends.
+The ultimate goal of your Android app marketing campaign should be to encourage repeat engagement and, more importantly, convert your app customers into lifelong, confessed brand advocates.
+This is where knowing how to market your Android app correctly can pay off huge dividends.

-Plus, remember that your marketing strategy should begin long before you launch the app.
-So follow these hacks and strategies mentioned above to bring to life your app–one that is well marketed, user-friendly, and “sticky” in the truest sense of the terms.
+Remember that your marketing strategy should begin long before you launch the app.
+So follow these hacks and strategies mentioned above to bring to life your app–one that is well-marketed, user-friendly, and “sticky” in the truest sense of the terms.